apache/nifi/minifi/minifi-assembly/README.md

 - View the logs located in the logs folder
         $ tail -F ~/example-minifi-deploy/logs/minifi-app.log

-- For help building your first data flow and sending data to a NiFi instance see the System Admin Guide located in the docs folder or making use of the minifi-toolkit, which aids in adapting NiFi templates to MiNiFi YAML configuration file format.
+- For help building your first data flow and sending data to a NiFi instance see the System Admin Guide located in the docs folder or making use of the minifi-toolkit, which aids in converting legacy YAML templates to the new JSON configuration file format.

 ## Getting Help
 If you have questions, you can reach out to our mailing list: dev@nifi.apache.org